 The convenience comes at a cost.
 Banks often take a small spread on the rate, meaning you get slightly less than the auction rate.
 But for many people, the ease is worth it.

-Step 3: Wait for the next auction
+Step 1: Ask for the current NTB auction terms

-Step 4: Place your bid
+Step 4: Understand the bid type

 There are two bid types:

-Step 5: Wait for allotment
+Step 5: Wait for auction result and allotment

 Step 6: Collect at maturity